ablyssx74/SuperMusicThingy/README.md

 - c++ terminal app to play random music from somafm.com
 - SuperMusicThingy has a projectM visualizer.
 - Tested on CachyOS and Haiku OS
 - Haiku support is not 100% yet.
-The visuals don't jitter to the music, and requires https://github.com/X547/nvidia-haiku and https://github.com/projectM-visualizer/projectm
+The visuals don't jitter to the music, and require https://github.com/X547/nvidia-haiku and https://github.com/projectM-visualizer/projectm
 ## Build SuperMusicThingy
 Build requires libcurl and libmpv
 ```shell